LivingRobotSwarms/LivingRobotSwarms1.github.io/code.md

 ## Code

-### Reproduce our work.

-The source code and build instructions are distributed under an *Attribution-NonCommercial* [Creative Commons license](https://creativecommons.org/licenses/by-nc/4.0/).
+The source code and building instructions for Living Robot Swarms are distributed under an *Attribution-NonCommercial* [Creative Commons license](https://creativecommons.org/licenses/by-nc/4.0/).
 <br>

 The software has two parts: